Microservices in .NET 5/6+

 The opposite of monolithic development is microservices and micro-applications (microapps).

-Everyone knows this term but are unlikely to define it the same way.
+Everyone knows this term but they are unlikely to define it the same way.
 Often, though, people mean “modularized development.”

 Modularized development, as the name suggests, is developing separate “modules” for discreet parts of your application or code.
 Just as your cell phone has totally separate applications for messaging and the camera, your IT systems can remain an integrated application while being modularized inside.